cjoakim/azure-cosmos-graph/README.md

 To use the pre-wrangled data skip the following **Data Wrangling** section and down to the **Load the Database** section on this page.

+As of 2018/03/11 these instructions and scripts work on macOS.

+TODO - enhance these instructions and scripts to work on an Azure Ubuntu DSVM with Anaconda Python.

 ### Data Wrangling